santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 http://host-ip
 ```

-## How to view list of running containers
+## How to view list of running containers with details

 ```bash
 $ sudo docker ps